GustafGroning/python__mashup_API/README.md

 ## python__mashup_API

 # Intro
-A RESTful API that gathers and formats data from 3 separate API’s (MusicBrainz, Wikidata/Wikipedia and Cover Art Archives) about an artist and their releases.
+A RESTful API that gathers and formats data from 3 separate API’s (MusicBrainz, Wikidata/Wikipedia and Cover Art Archives) about an artist/band and their releases.

 Searches are based on a MBID (identifier from MusicBrainz API), which is used to gather and output:
 * ID (from MusicBrainz)